-The Whole of Home framework builds on the existing NatHERS framework and technology.
 NatHERS currently conducts thermal assessments using the CSIRO (Commonwealth Scientific and Industrial Research Organisation) Chenath engine, which calculates the hourly energy required to maintain the set comfort levels in each thermal zone of the home.
 The NatHERS Whole of Home benchmark tool (AccuRate) uses the Chenath engine to calculate the heating and cooling energy loads and conduct an hour-by-hour calculation of the energy demands of the home.

-The heating and cooling loads used by the Whole of Home tools are slightly different from those used for Nathers thermal assessments.
+The heating and cooling loads used by the Whole of Home tools are slightly different from those used for NatHERS thermal assessments.
 They are intended to more accurately reflect how the average home is heated and cooled.